About this Install Guide

 This guide is intended to get you up and running with this tool quickly with the most common settings.
 For a thorough review of all options, refer to the official documentation.

 Virtual Network Computing (VNC) is one of the common tools used to connect to a remote Linux desktop.
-During development it may be useful to quickly create a remote desktop on an Arm server.
+During development, it can be useful to quickly create a remote desktop on an Arm server.

-This section provides info about how to setup VNC on a remote Arm Linux machine.
+This guide provides information about how to set up VNC on a remote Arm Linux machine.

 This installation only works on newer versions of Ubuntu and Debian.
-It was successfully tested on Ubuntu 22.04 and is known to fail on Ubuntu 20.04.
+It was successfully tested on Ubuntu 22.04 and Ubuntu 24.04.

-To use VNC, a VNC server needs to be installed.
-There are multiple VNC servers which can be used.
-This recipe uses TigerVNC .
+To use VNC, you need to install a VNC server.
+There are multiple VNC servers you can use.
+This guide uses TigerVNC .

-Desktop software is also needed.
-There are many options for this, but using xfce4 makes for a minimal install with good performance.
+You also need desktop software.
+There are many options for this, but using xfce4 provides a minimal install with good performance.

 sudo apt-get install xfce4 xfce4-goodies xorg dbus-x11 x11-xserver-utils xfce4-terminal -y